Summary

 \begin{align} \theta = \theta + \alpha \nabla_\theta \log \pi(a \mid s) r(a, s) \end{align}

-Implications of Converting the Gradient update from $\nabla_\theta E[R] \rightarrow E [\nabla_\theta R]$
+Implications of Converting the Gradient update from $\nabla_\theta \mathbb{E}[R] \rightarrow \mathbb{E} [\nabla_\theta R]$

-Although this update is unbiased in expectation, it has very high variance and does not work well in practice.
-Different policy gradient RL algorithms propose ways to deal with the high variance of this gradient.
+Different policy gradient RL algorithms propose ways to deal with the high variance of this gradient without changing the expected value of the gradient.
 For instance,

 • PPO uses a clipped objective to ensure policy updates are not too large.